NREL/HydroChrono/doc/user/_validation/demos/sphere_decay/sphere_decay.rst

 To complete ....

-Center of Buoyancy, center of gravity, volum displacement, ....
+Center of Buoyancy, center of gravity, volume displacement, ....

 .. _tab-sd01: